modin-project/modin/docs/usage_guide/benchmarking.rst

 wait until all the remote functions complete.

 To time how long Modin takes for a single operation, you should typically use benchmark mode.
+Benchmark mode will wait for all asynchronous remote execution to complete.
 You can turn on benchmark mode on at any point as follows:

 .. code-block:: python